astronomer/docs/learn/airflow-importing-custom-hooks-operators.md

 ![Cat fact connection](/img/guides/cat_fact_conn.png)

 You can then import the custom operator and custom hook into your DAG.
-The DAG code below also highlights how Jinja templating can be used with parameters that were listed in the custom operator's `templated_fields` attribute.
+Because the custom has defined `first_value` and `second_value` as `template_fields`, you can pass values from other tasks to these parameters using Jinja templating.

 <Tabs
     defaultValue="taskflow"